 Meet Graševina – Absolute Queen of the Croatian Vineyards

 Besides being the most planted grape variety in Croatia, Graševina is the most sought-after white wine.
-Slavonia region is almost the synonym for this variety, where Graševina shows the best results.
-We aren't sure about the true origin of it, some literature states France, Italy while other go with neighboring Austria, but most of the experts agree on its remarkable expression right here in Croatia.
-Let's find out more about Graševina!
+The Slavonia region is almost a synonym for this variety, where Graševina shows the best results.
+We aren’t sure about the true origin of it, some literature states France, Italy while other go with neighboring Austria, but most of the experts agree on its remarkable expression right here in Croatia.
+Let’s find out more about Graševina!